AustinTSchaffer/Notebook/notes/Compose/Building Images with Docker Compose.md

 ```

 Instead of specifying a default image for the service, the proxy service builds
 an nginx image for from the nginx Dockerfile in the same directory.
+This is
+great for rapid testing of apps that need to be built into images, but also
+require lots of settings when `run`, or if they have dependencies on other
+services.

-the `build-images-sample/` in this directory demonstrates that behavior.
+The `build-images-sample/` in this directory demonstrates that behavior.
 This
 sample was copied from `compose-sample-3` of the accompanying Bret Fisher
 repository, included in this repository as a git module.